Andrew Li: Extra-judicial life

 Li was awarded the Grand Bauhinia Medal by the Hong Kong Government in 2008.
 He received the Woodrow Wilson Award for Public Service and the Sing Tao Leader of the Year Award in 2010.
 In the following year, he was made an Honorary Life Member respectively of the Hong Kong Bar Association and of the Law Society of Hong Kong.
 He is also a Patron of the Bingham Centre for the Rule of Law.

 Since his retirement from the post of Chief Justice, Li has devoted himself to education.
-He is Honorary Professor of Law at the University of Hong Kong, Chinese University of Hong Kong and the City University of Hong Kong, as well as a visiting professor of Tsinghua University.
+He is an honorary professor of law at the University of Hong Kong, Chinese University of Hong Kong and the City University of Hong Kong, as well as a visiting professor at Tsinghua University.

 In an interview published in early June 2020, Li said about the Hong Kong national security law, whose enactment would follow at the end of the month, that it was understandable for the National People's Congress to enact this legislation, but that "investigatory powers must be governed by Hong Kong law", and that a requirement on national security judges to not have dual or foreign citizenship would be detrimental to judicial independence.

 Li is married with two daughters.
 His wife, Li Woo Mo Ying Judy, is a graduate of the University of Hong Kong (Social Sciences, 1970).